 Office: TMH 225

 Jeff Helgeson received his Ph.D. in U.S. history from the University of Illinois at Chicago in 2008.
-His book, Striving in Black Chicago: Ambition, Activism, and Accommodation from the New Deal to Harold Washington, examines how black Chicagoans developed a unique political culture through the everyday struggle to access housing, jobs opportunities, and political power in a city that was both “the capital of black America” and one of the most segregated and unequal places in the nation.
+His book, Crucibles of Black Empowerment: Chicago’s Neighborhood Politics from the New Deal to Harold Washington (University of Chicago Press, 2014), examines how black Chicagoans developed a unique political culture through the everyday struggle to access housing, jobs opportunities, and political power in a city that was both “the capital of black America” and one of the most segregated and unequal places in the nation.

-Striving in Black Chicago: Ambition, Activism, and Accommodation from the New Deal to Harold Washington, under contract with the University of Chicago Press, Historical Studies of Urban America, James R. Grossman, Timothy J. Gilfoyle, and Becky M. Nicolaides, eds.
+Crucibles of Black Empowerment: Chicago’s Neighborhood Politics from the New Deal to Harold Washington, University of Chicago Press, Historical Studies of Urban America, James R. Grossman, Timothy J. Gilfoyle, and Becky M. Nicolaides, eds., 2014.

 “Chicago’s Labor Trail: Labor History as Collaborative Public History,” International Labor and Working-Class History, 76:1 (2009), pp. 60-64.